rerdavies/pipedal/docs/AudioLatency.md

 The Ubuntu Studio installer will install a realtime kernel if there is one available.
 But -- at least for Ubuntu 21.04 -- there is no stock RT_PREEMPT kernel for ARM aarch64.

 On a Raspberry Pi 4 device, Wi-Fi, USB 2.0, USB 3.0 and SD Card access are performed over separate buses (which is not true for previous versions of Raspberry Pi).
 It's therefore a good idea to ensure that your USB audio device is either the only device connected to the USB 2.0 ports, or the only device connected to the UBS 3.0 ports.
-There are theoretical advantages to USB 3.0 over USB 2.0 for USB audio; but I don't beleive there are currently any USB audio devices that take advanage of USB 3.0 features.
+There are theoretical advantages to USB 3.0 over USB 2.0 for USB audio; but I don't believe there are currently any USB audio devices that take advantage of USB 3.0 features.
 If in doubt, use a UBS 3.0 ports; if there are problems, of if you have a high-speed drive attached to a USB 3.0 port, use a UBS 2.0 port.

 Network traffic does not seem to adversely affect USB audio operations on Raspberry Pi 4 (which isn't true on previous versions of Raspberry Pi, which use a common bus for network and USB devices).
 Filesystem activity does affect USB audio operation on Raspberry Pi OS, even with an RT_PREEMPT kernel; but interestingly, filesystem activity has much less effect on USB audio on Ubuntu 21.04, even on a plain PREEMPT kernel.